rhr/ivy/doc/source/analyses.rst

 visualizations of hidden-rates models.

 We will demonstrate these functions using an example dataset, fitting a two-state character with two different hidden rates or "regimes".
+Let's set up our data.

 .. sourcecode:: ipython